maxkulish/go-optimization-guide/docs/01-common-patterns/context.md

 This pattern avoids the need for shared state between middleware and handlers.
 Instead, the context acts as a lightweight channel for passing metadata between layers of the request pipeline in a safe and composable way.

+## Benchmarking Impact

+There's usually nothing to benchmark directly in terms of raw performance when using `context.Context`.
+Its real benefit lies in improving responsiveness, avoiding wasted computation, and enabling clean cancellations.
+The impact shows up in reduced memory leaks, fewer stuck goroutines, and more predictable resource lifetimes—metrics best observed through real-world profiling and observability tools.

 ## Best Practices for Context Usage

 - Always pass `context.Context` explicitly, typically as the first argument to a function.
 This makes context propagation transparent and traceable, especially across API boundaries or service layers.